Agriculture & Natural Resources

 Ellis County

-The Texas A&M AgriLife Extension Service offers a diverse array of educational programs, activities, and resources.
-These range from self-study activities to programs that you can attend.
+The Texas A&M AgriLife Extension Service offers a diverse array of educational programs, activities, and resources—these range from self-study activities to programs that you can attend.
 No matter the name, Extension programs are based on objective, research-based, practical information that you can use today.
 We invite you to explore the Ellis County Texas A&M AgriLife Extension Service website to find informative articles, resources, volunteer programs, youth development opportunities, healthy lifestyle suggestions, and more.

 Flying drones near wildfires could cause injury or death to firefighters.
 Drones hamper firefighter’s ability to protect lives, property and natural resources.
 Flying a drone near wildfires can pose a threat to firefighting aircraft and their crew.
 If you fly, we can’t.